What is LSAT tutoring?

 How much does this all cost?

-Every session is two hours.
-This is a purposeful choice to increase the value of each tutoring session.
+Making every session two hours is a purposeful choice to increase the value of each Live Weekly Tutoring session.
 Most sessions begin with a 15-minute debrief about how the homework has gone and end with 15 minutes of homework planning.
 If sessions lasted one hour, that would leave only 30 minutes of instructional time, as opposed to 90 minutes in a two-hour session.